KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

 If you compile now and run your executable, you have an infinite loop and nothing will happen.

-The last stage of this first step is to add the graphics side of the application, for that we will need two modules: ``antara::gaming::sfml::graphic_system`` and ``antara::gaming::sfml::input::system`` which have these following headers, respectively: ``#include <antara/gaming/sfml/graphic.system.hpp>`` and ``#include <antara/gaming/sfml/input.system.hpp>``.
+The last stage of this step one is to add the graphics side of the application, for that we will need two modules: ``antara::gaming::sfml::graphic_system`` and ``antara::gaming::sfml::input::system`` which have these following headers, respectively: ``#include <antara/gaming/sfml/graphic.system.hpp>`` and ``#include <antara/gaming/sfml/input.system.hpp>``.

-Now in the body of the constructor of our class tic_tac_toe_world we will load the graphic system.
-Then we will initialize input system with the window coming from the loaded graphic system.
+Now in the body of the constructor of our class tic_tac_toe_world we will load the graphic system, then we will initialize input system with the window coming from the loaded graphic system.

 .. literalinclude:: ../../../tutorials/tic-tac-toe/step_1/tic-tac-toe.cpp
    :language: cpp